Slow Cooker Baked Beans (Canned Beans)

 Look, I know there are a lot of slow cooker baked bean recipes out there, but I find many of the recipes can be a bit too sweet and lacking depth of flavor.
 So, for this simple homemade version, I wanted to create a homestyle slow cooker baked bean recipe that was easy, bursting with flavor, while still leaning on canned beans for connivence.

 And, since I’m all about saving time and effort, I use canned beans and then add more savory flavor notes with smokey bacon, simple spices, and a combo of BBQ sauce, ketchup, a little brown sugar, and mustard to create a wildly flavorful sauce.
 This is the kind of side dish that once you make it, everyone will want the recipe and ask you to bring it to gatherings!
+These slightly sweet and spicy beans are perfect for feeding a crowd or having on hand for easy dinners at home.
+Pile them onto a plate alongside my slow cooker BBQ chicken and a generous scoop of my creamy coleslaw for the ultimate cookout spread!

-Welcome to My Kitchen!
-Let’s Make Slow Cooker Baked Beans
+Welcome to My Kitchen, Let’s Make Slow Cooker Baked Beans

 Follow my step-by-step video:

-Incredible Slow Cooker Baked Beans (w/ Canned Beans!)
+Slow Cooker Baked Beans (Canned Beans)

 Ingredients